Your Unix Home area

 Your Unix home area can be accessed by Secure FTP (SFTP) from PCs or Macs running OS X in the University.

 On Windows, you can use the FileZilla SFTP client.
-This should be available for install from Software Centre if it is not already installed on the PC you are using.
+This should be available for install from Software Centre if it is not already installed on the PC you are using – it should already be installed on computers in the KW labs.

 You will need to create a connection to the server ‘student.cms.gre.ac.uk’ and ensure you specify the SFTP protocol: